File Library: Manage images and files

 KnowledgeOwl allows you to restore files you've deleted.
 Restoring files will:

-• Restore access to them by the original URL
+• Restore access to them by the original URL.

-• Restore any links to files using that original URL
+• Restore any links to files using that original URL.

-• Add the file back into the Add from Library search within the editor
+• Add the file back into the Add from Library search within the editor.

 To restore deleted files:

-2. The first dropdown defaults to "Show Active Files".
+2. The first dropdown defaults to Show Active Files.
 Select the second option from this dropdown: Show Deleted Files.

 Screenshot of the File Library.
-The file-status dropdown is selected and Show Deleted Files option is highlighted and has an arrow pointing to it.
+The file-status dropdown is selected and Show Deleted Files option is highlighted and has an arrow pointing to it.Select Show Deleted Files instead of Show Active Files

-4. For each file you'd like to restore, select the file.
+4. For each file you'd like to restore, select the file:

-2. In list view, click anywhere in the file's row to add a checkmark to the left of the file.
+2. In list view, select anywhere in the file's row to add a checkmark to the left of the file.
 To select all files within a filter/search, check the box in the upper left next to the Name column header.

 Purge and fully remove files